ua-gist-open-source/python-rasterio-intro/README.md

 8. How can you use `rasterio` to translate between image coordinates and real world coordinates?

 9. Include a screenshot showing a plot of the NDVI difference plot, but make the plot an individual plot (not a 1x3) and change the color map to anything we haven't used already in this tutorial.
+Save it as `screencap_ndvi_difference.png`.
 See [this tutorial for examples](https://matplotlib.org/stable/tutorials/colors/colormaps.html).

 10. Finally, reproject this to California State Plane, Zone 3, which is a local CRS that managers might use this with.
 Include this in your `landsat.py` script.